Plus, two recipes and three tools to help

 “Experimenting with homemade products can sound intimidating, but if you’re someone who likes to know exactly what you’re putting on your skin, making your own can be an awesome solution,” says Los Angeles-based makeup artist Allie Renee.

 “Additionally, doing it yourself means it’s highly customizable.
 And as an added benefit, you’re lowering the amount of waste you are producing!”

 By freezing java into ice cubes, you can conveniently cool your lids while constricting blood vessels, reducing swelling, and brightening up tired skin.

 2. Use green tea bags

 Coffee isn’t the only antioxidant-rich beverage that doubles as an under-eye treatment.
-Green tea is another caffeine-rich kitchen staple that when applied to puffy lids.
+Green tea is another caffeine-rich kitchen staple that

 “It helps protect skin from environmental stressors and can aid in firming and tightening the skin due to the caffeine present,” Renee says.
 Try soaking cotton pads in a cooled brew or apply cold tea bags directly to your eye area.

 3. Take vitamin E capsules

 This important nutrient found in foods like nuts and sweet potatoes isn’t just essential for eye health when absorbed through food — it’s also a powerful under-eye protector when applied topically.